 Question: In another world, would you like to try a more straight-laced character?

-Owen: Yeah.
+Wilson: Yeah.
 I definitely could identify with a lot of Carl's feelings and the lines that he says.
 When I originally started working on the script with the writer, he pitched me the idea, I did think of myself as maybe playing Carl and, there was a possibility, at one point, that I was going to play Carl and I think I could have definitely related to some of the stuff that he goes through but I think everybody can.
 You've either experienced a Dupree or you've been a Dupree and, in my case, I've had both.

 Question: What is your favorite book?

-Owen: I would say that probably my favorite book is 'Huckleberry Finn' or 'The Great Gatsby'.
+Wilson: I would say that probably my favorite book is 'Huckleberry Finn' or 'The Great Gatsby'.
 I love those books.
 I just feel like I get a lot of ideas from those books.
 I know that there's stuff in 'Bottle Rocket' that's lifted from 'Huckleberry Finn' like the whole ending where Jim is already free but Tom and Huck go through this whole sort of charade of freeing him.
 That's kind of put into 'Bottle Rocket' in the beginning where I'm trying to get Luke out of the mental hospital even though it's a volunteer hospital.
 'The Great Gatsby' I just like some of the themes in that, being a little bit of a dreamer.

 Question: How do you find your 'ness?

-Owen: I think I try to find my 'ness the way that Dupree does with 'stay loose, stay liquid, laugh a lot'.
+Wilson: I think I try to find my 'ness the way that Dupree does with 'stay loose, stay liquid, laugh a lot'.

 Question: Could you see playing a villain?

-Owen: Yeah.
+Wilson: Yeah.
 I think it would be fun to play...
 I saw Robin Williams in this movie 'Insomnia'.
 He's like a killer.
 I was like 'what is Mork doing?
 This isn't right'.
 I would like to do that also but I wonder if people would have a problem with it.
 'Behind Enemy Lines' isn't, obviously, a comedy.
 And, I think, hopefully, comedic actors can...
 I think that I could probably pull something off like that if given the chance.

 Question: Are you going to pursue it actively?

-Owen: Yeah.
+Wilson: Yeah.
 I would definitely like to do a movie where the burden wasn't on that you had to get big laughs in set pieces.
 I think it would be nice to do a movie that had funny stuff but it was more sort of from the characters.
 I loved that movie 'Sideways'.
 That has really funny stuff but it has a lot of emotional stuff.
 I think Wes and I tried to do that in some of the scripts that we worked on.
 I can't imagine ever doing a straight, serious movie that didn't have anything funny in it because I don't think that life is ever really like that.
 Even in 'Raging Bull' the scenes between DiNiro and Joe Pesci, some of those are hilarious.

 Question: Didn't you play a serial killer?

-Owen: Yeah, I did play a serial killer, he says excitedly and laughing.
+Wilson: Yeah, I did play a serial killer, he says excitedly and laughing.
 'The Minus Man', Hampton Fancher and I had a great time working with Hampton.
 He wrote 'Bladerunner'.
 That's actually the only part that I've ever gotten from auditioning so, I don't know, maybe I was able to tap into my inner psycho I guess to play that part.

 Question: Dupree tries to get his girl back.
 Have you ever had the experience of trying to get a girl back?

-Owen: Oh yeah.
+Wilson: Oh yeah.
 I've definitely had to try and win a girl back.
 All of a sudden you're sending flowers and you're pretending that there's nothing you'd rather do on a Sunday than go antique shopping, drive to Pasadena and hit the flea market and usually that relationship doesn't last because there's only so long you can fake that.

 Question: Do you write any poems?

-Owen: I've probably pawned off some poems as my own that I got from like a song lyric, yeah.
+Wilson: I've probably pawned off some poems as my own that I got from like a song lyric, yeah.

 Question: Are you and Vince in a competition this summer to see which one will do the best after 'Wedding Crashers'?

-Owen: It's funny.
+Wilson: It's funny.
 We have the same agent and she was saying that Vince gets so into stuff and Vince has this natural exuberance and I feel like he's now getting ready to do press for 'You, Me and Dupree' to help this movie like this is one of his projects also.

 Question: Do you and your brother have a kind of competition?

-Owen: I don't think so.
+Wilson: I don't think so.
 We'll stand out on the beach and throw rocks at a post for four hours and get in screaming matches but I don't think we've ever been competitive about this stuff because I think it's the feeling like 'Gee, if Luke does really well, I know I can always get him to be in a movie with me'.
 It's kind of hoping that a rising tide lifts all boats.

 Question: How many different swimsuits did you guys make Kate try on?

-Owen: Probably about seventy-three.
+Wilson: Probably about seventy-three.
 And they were all good.
 That was a fun day!

 Question: Would you say you are a messy or a neat person?

-Owen: I'm probably ...well, slob would be too strong a word but edging in that direction.
+Wilson: I'm probably ...well, slob would be too strong a word but edging in that direction.